How to Build Your Own Compost Bin and Make Compost at Home: A Practical Guide

-- Compost is easy to make, even at home.
+- Easy to make, even at home

 Step 1: Creating the Compost Bin